Kan-j/eef-express/products-docs.md

 ## 1. Get All Products with Pagination, Filters, and Search

 This endpoint allows you to retrieve a paginated list of products with various filtering options.
-It only returns published products (where publishedAt is not null) to avoid duplicates.

 ### Endpoint